Federal and State Programs

 Title IX & Nondiscrimination

-· The child is younger than 22 years of age.
+Age: The child is younger than 22; and

 What is the Migrant Education Program?